awsdocs/aws-iot-docs/developerguide/rule-destination.md

 ## Creating a VPC topic rule destination<a name="create-destination-vpc"></a>

 You create a virtual private cloud \(VPC\) destination by using the [CreateTopicRuleDestination](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateTopicRuleDestination.html) API or the AWS IoT Core console\.

+**Note**
+VPC topic rule destinations that don't receive any traffic for 30 days in a row will be disabled\.

 When you create a VPC destination, you must specify the following information\.

 vpcId
 The unique ID of the VPC destination\.